connectsolutions/best-practices/architecture/microservice-principals.md

 If a service supports direct access via an end point, the end point must support the [REST](http://en.wikipedia.org/wiki/Representational_state_transfer#Architectural_constraints) architectural style.
 It must use [JSON](http://en.wikipedia.org/wiki/JSON) as the data transfer format.

-Requiring the use of REST and JSON provides a language indendpent approach to interprocess communication.
+Requiring the use of REST and JSON provides a language independant approach to interprocess communication.

 ### <a name="registration"></a>Registration

 A microservice must emit a registration event on the message queue each time it starts up.
-Each application architecture is free to define the registration process for its' architecture.
+Each application architecture is free to define the registration process for it's architecture.
 However, it is required that each service support this registration process via the messaging queue.

 It is expected that these registration events will be collected by a service that will offer the ability to view the registered services and their associated documentation.

 ### <a name="monitoring"></a>Monitoring

-It is expected that each microservice will implement techniques to monitor its self as well as other services it may depend on.
+It is expected that each microservice will implement techniques to monitor itself as well as other services it may depend on.
 This includes but is not limited to sending an heart beat at a defined interval.
 Each application is free to define the required heart beat interval.

 Another example of self monitoring is sending pushing an error event into the message queue if a service is unable to access a dependent service.